nervape/btcfs/examples/node/README.md

-# Example on how metadata can be inscribed with OIP-01

-## Background
+# Examples of inscribing DOB data on Bitcoin network

-## How to run
+## How to inscribe

-1. `npm i`

-2. To inscribe:

-   - Open `inscribe.js` and edit accordingly.
-   - Run with `npm run inscribe`.

-3. To query a specific inscription for metadata:

-   - Open `read.js` and edit accordingly.
-   - Run with `npm run read`.

-4. To send cardinals (safe spendables, e.g. satas that do not have inscriptions and are not rare ordinals):
-   - Open `send.js` and edit accordingly.
+> *Dot not change the feeRate when you funded the reveal address*.

-   - Run with `npm run send`.
+- Run with `npm run inscribe` or `npm run batch-inscribe` to generate reveal address and fees(sats).

+- Fund the reveal address with the fees, and wait for the funding transaction to be confirmed.

+- Run `npm run inscribe` or `npm run batch-inscribe` again to send reveal transaction, when the transaction is confirmed, the inscribing is complete.